Councillors

 - Planning Committee

-- Asset & Open Spaces Task Group
+- Asset & Open Spaces Task Group (working group)

 Following a successful 20 year career building and running a communication equipment company in the home counties I moved to the Rame Peninsula in 1994 buying the Friary Manor hotel & restaurant which I ran for 5 years.